OpenDataLiteracy/WA-State-Library-2018/Literature/LiteratureSearchNotes.md

 ## ACM Digital Library
 - Tried various combinations of searches combining ("public libraries" OR "public library") and "open data," "data literacy," computer education -- limiting all since 2013.
 No results on point about public library roles in publishing, teaching or assisting in the publication of open government data; one article addressed the struggle among public libraries to define their future (Costantino et al., 2014) but wasn't on point.
 Search results likely reflect less experience searching in this database.
+- Tried AuthorKW/library + AuthorKW/"open data" = 10 results, mostly about linked open data, or the role of digital libraries in advancing research.
+- AuthorKW/library + AuthorKW/"open government" = 1, the SayogoWangYuli article, which is relevant but addresses public values for public libraries rather than library activities.

 ## American Library Association, Reference & User Services Association, Public Library Association
 - Searched general ALA site and RUSA and PLA subsections for documentation about any role of public libraries in open government data.
 Found a webpage for recent training, but no other recent (since 2013) documentation other than [ALA's "Open Government" position page](http://www.ala.org/advocacy/govinfo/opengov).
 ACRL has a 2017 [*Curating Research Data* guide](http://www.ala.org/acrl/sites/ala.org.acrl/files/content/publications/booksanddigitalresources/digital/9780838988596_crd_v1_OA.pdf), but this is geared toward research data and academic libraries.